mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 ## 04. Handle Validation Errors

-In above examples, we would know:
+In the above examples, we would know:

 1. Bean validation throws `MethodArgumentNotValidException`
-        1. If we use parameter Error Binding, we can make use the errors object.
+        1. If we use parameter Error Binding, we can make use of the `errors` object.
         2. You can get each error by `ex.getBindingResult().getFieldErrors()`
 2. Spring parameter validation throws `ConstraintViolationException`,
         1. it cannot use parameter Error Binding.
         2. You can get each error by `e.getConstraintViolations()`
 3. There actually is another exception `org.springframework.validation.BindException`, thrown in MVC form submit `Content-Type: multipart/form-data`, we didn't mention this but you should know it exists.

 A new issue comes out.
-How can we format/unify our error response body, so that the api caller would have a meaningful error message.
+How can we format/unify our error response body, so that the API caller would have a meaningful error message.

 1. We should always return a unified Response entity for exceptions.
 Use `ResponseStatusException`
-2. We could make use of `@RestControllerAdvice` to hanlde exception globally
+2. We could make use of `@RestControllerAdvice` to handle exception globally

 ### Returns Unified error response